Erasure Coding vs. RAID Explained: Methods for Data Protection

 At a minimum, Qumulo uses 6,4 encoding, which stores a third more user data in the same amount of space as mirroring, and has the ability to tolerate two disk failures instead of just one as mirroring or 3,2 does.
 In a 6,4 configuration, even if two blocks containing user data are unavailable, the system only needs to read the two remaining data blocks and the two parity blocks to recover the missing data.

-What does this all mean?
+So what does it all mean?

 Other systems can take from hours to days, or longer to recover from an event depending on the mix of file sizes stored on the cluster.
 Qumulo recovers quickly and reliably without impacting performance regardless of the mix of file data stored.
 This also enables Qumulo customers the ability to leverage the largest, most economical drives in the market without risk.